jenniferslagt/project-1-1920/README.md

 - add more events to make the application alive.
 - improve my code and make it more clean.
 - add more filters.
+- add a button which shows the user a section where the game is explained.

 ## Sources
 I used this sources during the process: <br>